elrayle/covid_tracker/README.md

 -s generates the sidebar menu in to `/docs/_data/sidebars` <br />
 -p generates the pages showing the graphs in to `/docs/pages` <br />
 -g generates the graphs in to `/docs/images/graphs` <br />
+-t generates the requested data with paths that work for local testing using `jekyll server` <br />
+     DO NOT include the -t parameter when generating data to deploy to GitHub pages<br />
 -h show help instructions

+## Deploy to GitHub pages

+* Copy the app and add as a repo under to your user repos in GitHub
+* Configure app in GitHub to point pages to `/docs`
+  * Settings -> Options -> GitHub Pages -> Source -> Branch: `main` and Folder: `/docs`
+* Edit the area and regions in `/config/initializers/covid_regions.rb`
+* run script:  `bin/update_site -s -p -g`
+  * Generates files under `/docs`
+  * Push results to GitHub
+  * Run daily (manually or by cron job) and push results to GitHub

+The app will be accessible at http://_Your_GitHub_Username_.github.io/covid_tracker/

 ## Acknowlegements